Skip to content

 • kubectl is optional (used to display the current context)

-The installer checks for these and tells you what’s missing.
+The brew formula declares all of these; the installer checks for them and tells you what’s missing.

 Updating